Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 8

 sick & tired of the whole thing.
 They

-know that their men when they get
+Know that these men when they get

 into action are likely to fairly